DiPierroLab/Douglas/README.md

 conda create --name simulation --file ./requirements_conda.txt 'simulation' is the environment name.
 If you change it, you will also need to change it in the submission scripts.

-Next, adjust the paths in the .py files.
+3. adjust the paths in the .py files.

 The codes are written to be ran on a supercomputer using slurm.